ronenmiz/appflinger-js/README.md

 appflinger-js
 =============

 appflinger.js is the Javascript client SDK for AppFlinger (www.appflinger.com).
 It comes with a full client implementation in HTML5/JS that can run on any modern HTML5 capable browser.
 Firefox and Chrome are the primary target browsers for the client, however support for MP4 format and H.264+AAC codecs is required.
-Note that the SDK runs on all browsers and does not require HTML5.
+Note that unlike the full client, the SDK runs on all browsers and does not require HTML5.

 There is also a C client SDK, available in binary form, and a full client for the Raspberry Pi (please contact us to gain access to it).